macloo/python-beginners/flask/part6_databases/writing_mysql/README.md

 db.session.commit()
 ```

-In that small line, you get SQL-injection protection, transaction integrity, and all the tricky database things that require a lot more code with other languages and systems (such as PHP).
+In that one small line, you get SQL-injection protection, transaction integrity, and all the tricky database things that require a lot more code with other languages and systems (such as PHP) &mdash; thanks to **Flask-SQLAlchemy**.

 In the `else` block, we ensure that error messages are written if the user filled any form fields with invalid data, and the form is not submitted.